mmuazam98/FilmTicketBookingSystem/ReadME.markdown

-# MOVIE TICKET BOOKING SYSTEM
+# FILM TICKET BOOKING SYSTEM

 Our project basically manages the ticket booking process of a theater, providing an interface to the user to book movie tickets in a more easy